jameskelly33/Flag-Quiz-MSProject2/testing.md

 2. Clear and easy to understand feedback.
     * The user receives instant feedback for each question by a green background on the correct answer and a red background on the selected incorrect answer.
     * The user also sees the score instantly update and flash green every time they get an answer correct.
-    * Once the quiz has been completed the users score is prominently displayed along with any errors they have made.
+    * Once the quiz has been completed the user's score is prominently displayed along with any errors they have made.

 3. The option to play a quiz that is suited to my knowledge level.
     * The user has the chance to choose from three levels, easy, medium and difficult and does not have to play them in any order and is free to choose between them.